Skip to content

 Molluscs

-Includes mussels, land snails, squid and whelks, but can also be found in oyster sauce, which is commonly used in fish stews for example.
+Molluscs include mussels, land snails, squid and whelks, and can also be found in oyster sauce - which is commonly used in fish stews.

 What to look for on the label